WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 This, more or less, finishes our introduction fo Structs and Arrays.

 We are not done yet though ;)!
 Let's put these concepts into practice in the next chapters to further understand their implementation.
+We recommend you going to [cookbook](cookbook.md) where you'll find some queries we prepared for you as an example and guideline that you can use when working with BigQuery.

+We recommend studying each query and learning how the techniques are being used to process data.

+After that, you'll probably be ready to face a list of proposed [exercises](exercises.md) where you'll be able to test your acquired knowledge.